NLGithubWP/TRAILS-Database-Native-Model-Selection/internal/ml/model_selection/README.md

 ![image-20230702035639502](documents/imgs/image-20230702035639502.png)
 # Baselines

-We compare with Training-Based MS, TabNAS, and Training-Free ms etc.
+We compare with Training-Based MS, TabNAS, and training-free MS etc.

 For image data, it already generated at the NAS-Bench-Img part, see above.